1. Home

 My electric bill is $290/mo

-What It Takes To Use Off-Grid Solar
+What it Takes to Go Off-Grid With Solar

-Reduce Your Dependence On The Grid With Solar
+Reduce Your Dependence on the Grid With Solar

 Many people want to go solar because they want to help the planet and be protected from problems on the larger electricity grid.
 For most homeowners, the ideal setup is to install solar panels and remain connected to the grid, even as you enjoy some of the perks of using off-the-grid solar.
-Not only will you use less grid electricity because you’re generating your own power from your solar panels, but you can still use the grid as backup in case of emergencies.
+Not only will you use less grid electricity because you’re generating your own power from your home solar panels, but you can still use the grid as a backup in case of emergencies.

 If you have more questions about the benefits of solar panels, you should learn how solar panels work on your home.
 If you’re interested to learn how much you can save with solar power, check out Palmetto’s Free Solar Savings Estimator.